I hope you enjoy reading this blog post.

 Legal Requirements

 Many states have stringent regulations concerning the use of fog lights.
-The United Nations Economic Commission for Europe (UNECE) mentions that the front fog lights should have yellow or bright white light.
+The United Nations Economic Commission for Europe (UNECE) mentions that the front fog lights should have a yellow or bright white light.
 Many regions have regulations that prohibit the use of fog lamps under normal conditions.

 The regulations governing the use of high beams differ across states.
-The Code of Virginia prohibits the use of these lights when the oncoming traffic is within the 500m range.
+The Code of Virginia prohibits the use of these lights when the oncoming traffic is within a 500m range.
 Some countries limit this range to 200m.

 You have to follow some guidelines while using fog lights and high beams.
 Here are some general guidelines for these lights: